-Note: Number of contracts, for consistency with previous years, represents the number of unique firms receiving contracts.
+Note: The number of contracts, for consistency with previous years, represents the number of unique firms receiving contracts.
 The actual total number of contracts is higher than the reported estimate.

 Through the IIBA, Agnico Eagle is committed to engaging KQBs in the development and operation of the Hope Bay Project (KIA & TMAC 2015).
-KQBs are Inuit-owned firms located in the Kitikmeot region and recognized by the KIA as a business capable of doing work for Agnico Eagle.
+KQBs are Inuit-owned firms located in the Kitikmeot region and recognized by the KIA as businesses capable of working for Agnico Eagle.
 The KIA determines which Kitikmeot businesses are listed on the KQB Registry based in part on Inuit Content Components as outlined in the IIBA, and other factors KIA may determine are consistent with the KQB Engagement Objective.
 All other Inuit-owned firms or entities not on the registry are counted separately.

-To date, the Project has resulted in substantial business revenue for KQBs, totalling \$394.1 million from 2017 to 2023.
-Non-KQBs benefited \$163,433 in contracts in 2017 and \$7.3 million in 2023; data for other years in incomplete.
+To date, the Project has resulted in substantial business revenue for KQBs, totalling \$415.2 million from 2017 to 2024.
+Non-KQBs benefited from \$163,433 in contracts in 2017, \$7.3 million in 2023, and \$908,392 in 2024; data for other years were incomplete.
 The awarding of contracts to Kitikmeot businesses by Agnico Eagle reflects the ISV tunnganarniq by being open and inclusive of Kitikmeot-based businesses within the Project.

-Since 2017, the KQB firm share of total contract spend in relation to the Project is 36%.
-While there are no specific targets regarding procurement from KQBs, each year Agnico is required to provide the KIA with an annual contracting forecast which can provide Kitikmeot and Inuit Owned Businesses with an opportunity to prepare for upcoming opportunities.
+Since 2017, the KQB firm's share of total contract spend in relation to the Project has been 36%.
+While there are no specific targets regarding procurement from KQBs, each year, Agnico is required to provide the KIA with an annual contracting forecast, which can help Kitikmeot and Inuit-owned businesses prepare for upcoming opportunities.